microsoft/onnxruntime/onnxruntime/python/tools/tensorrt/perf/README.md

 This script mainly focus on benchmarking ORT TensorRT EP performance compared with CUDA EP and standalone TensorRT.
 The metrics includes TensorRT EP performance gain, percentage of model operators and execution time that run on TensorRT EP.

 ## Usage
-You can use following command to run benchmark and validate prediction results:
+You can use following command to test whether models can be run using TensorRT and run benchmark:
 ```
 ./perf.sh
 ```